 - Dry your own herbs for loose leaf tea and cooking

-Ideas That Have Helped Save Money on Our Homestead!
+Ideas That Save Money on Our Homestead!

 These are some of the ways that our family has reduced expenses and learned to live a more frugal lifestyle.
 We ditched Direct TV and got an Amazon Prime account to stream movies and save on shipping.
 Our cell phones are not the newest and we use Page Plus Cellular for about $8 per month.
 I grow much of our food and preserve the extras in summer.
 Extra eggs from the flock are sold to friends.
 We don’t buy very much meat and eat a lot of eggs and vegetarian meals to reduce spending.